rosvik/container-cubby/README.md

 Here, `latest.json` is a symlink to `sha256:<manifest hash>.json`, and `sha256:abc123.blob` is a symlink to `blobs/ab/c123.blob`.

 > [!NOTE]
 > Since symlinks and extended attributes are OS-specific features, Container Cubby is not guaranteed to work on all operating systems.
-It is periodically tested and expected to work on MacOS, Ubuntu and Arch Linux.
+It is periodically tested and expected to work on MacOS, Debian, Ubuntu and Arch Linux.
 To verify that your OS is supported, run `cargo test` and check that all tests pass.
->
-> Feel free to [open an issue](https://github.com/rosvik/container-cubby/issues/new) if you find that your OS is not supported.

 ## Endpoints